Lamass566/styleguide/docs/index.md

 ### Overloaded Declarations

 When a type has multiple initializers or subscripts, or a file/type has multiple functions with the same base name (though perhaps with different argument labels), *and* when these overloads appear in the same type or extension scope, they appear sequentially with no other code in between.

-### Extensions

-Extensions can be used to organize functionality of a type across multiple “units.”
-As with member order, the organizational structure/grouping you choose can have a great effect on readability; you must use **some logical organizational structure** that you could explain to a reviewer if asked.

 ---